JamesRobertSutcliffe/fc-application/README.md

 Homepage:

-- Adds pics to 2 boxes (see inspo page for design)
+- Adds pics to 2 boxes (see inspo page for design) (use photoshop to do this) - add photoshop to laptop
-- add design to bottom brown box (see lines on hero sections f + C page: https://www.foundersandcoders.com/)
 - footer - try and overlay contact images with primary colour

 About me:
-- Design second section (maybe 4 cards?)
+- Design second section - have each card covered by linear / radial blurs / on hover background turns solid and text revealed
 - add info - talk about when I started coding / what I have achieved (self taught / projects) / front end bootcamp / what I like about coding and why I want to do F + C

 Gallery: